KalyanM45/DocGenius-Revolutionizing-PDFs-with-AI/README.md

 # Acknowledgements

-This project was inspired by Open Source.
-We also acknowledge the open-source Python libraries used in this project and their contributors.
+We would like to express our gratitude to the open-source community for their invaluable inspiration and contributions.
+We also acknowledge the Python libraries used in this project and their respective contributors.